Music tourism

-Music tourism is the act of visiting a city or town, to see a music festival or other music performances.
-This sort of tourism is particularly important to small villages such as Glastonbury, as well as large cities like Glasgow.
+Music tourism is the act of visiting a city or town to see a music festival or other performances.
+This sort of tourism is particularly important to small villages such as Glastonbury, as well as bigger cities like Glasgow.
 The fairly recent jam band phenomenon is a contemporary example that encourages music tourism.
-Music festivals are visited by many tourists annually.
+Music festivals are attended by many tourists annually.
+Taylor Swift's Eras Tour and Coldplay's Music of the Spheres World Tour are prominent instances of music tourism with their impact on global economy.

-The Artful Music Tourist Board is a movement, started to celebrate this, in 2003 by musicians and their friends at The Paradise Bar (now Royal Albert pub) in London, UK.
+The Artful Music Tourist Board movement, started by musicians at London's Paradise Bar (now Royal Albert Pub) in 2003, celebrates the phenomenon.